 Fighting is the main draw for any of the manga titles in the Kinnikuman franchise.
 These manga titles are not going to be full of talking heads and dive into deep contemplative subjects.
 Nope.
 The Kinnikuman manga titles are going to load up the reader with non-stop fighting.
 The Kinnikuman franchise is tailor-made for action junkies.
 There is never a dull or boring moment.

 Of course, in the end, friendship is the single greatest theme in any Kinnikuman manga.
 All the stories revolve around the bonds of friendship.
 All the fights center on the power of friendship.
 Friendship is honored and revered.
 It is quite admirable and makes Kinnikuman a manga that has a real moral to the story.
-It is always though the power of friendship that Kinnikuman can find the strength inside his spirit to win the fight.
+It is always through the power of friendship that Kinnikuman can find the strength inside his spirit to win the fight.

 All the Kinnikuman franchise mangas follow a similar story arc construction.
 Each story arc contains its own unique tournament or challenge.
 Every once in a while you may get a one-off match.
 But, usually, each story arc is a tournament of some sort with a prize at stake.
 These tournaments can be either a series of solo matches or tag team matches.